 Ask the MSP where their engineers are based.
 A firm that routes your tickets through a national call centre may provide adequate remote support, but their on-site capability in Vancouver will be slower and potentially more expensive as a separate engagement.

 A Metro Vancouver-based team can respond on-site without the friction of dispatching someone from another city.
+Registered office honesty matters too.
+A Surrey or Burnaby base still counts as Lower Mainland coverage.
+A marketing address with no local engineers does not.

 Scope clarity: what is and is not in the monthly fee